In this article, we want to teach you how to install putty on Linux in a simple way.

 Putty Linux version is a graphical terminal program that supports the SSH, telnet, and rlogin protocols and connects to serial ports.
 It can also connect to raw sockets, typically for debugging use.
 Since most people would just use the preinstalled Open SSH in a terminal window on Linux for basic SSH access, the primary use of Putty on Linux is probably debugging: connecting to raw sockets and connecting to serial ports.

-How to install PuTTY in Linux
+How to install PuTTY on Linux

-Putty installation on centos / RHEL / fedora
+Putty installation on Centos / RHEL / fedora

 The putty package is available in the default CentOS and RHEL repositories.
 So, to install putty run the following command: